 - Limiting the damage from stroke.
 A massive stroke can cause severe, irreparable damage to the brain.
-Research has shown that melatonin may be able to offer the brain protection by limiting the area of brain tissue damage and decreased brain cell death.
-This may be due to melatonin’s free-radical scavenging and antioxidant abilities.
+Research has shown that melatonin may be able to offer brain protection by limiting the area of brain tissue damage and decreased brain cell death.
+This may be due to melatonin's free-radical scavenging and antioxidant abilities.

 - Melatonin also can reduce blood pressure.
-This, in and of itself, can ward off a stroke from happening in the first place.
-Levels of melatonin drop dramatically in patients who suffer a severe brain injury.
+This, in and of itself, can ward off a stroke from happening in the first place — levels of melatonin drop dramatically in patients who suffer a severe brain injury.
 Melatonin supplements can help restore normal levels.

 - Prevention and reduction of jet lag.
 This is one of the more well-known benefits of melatonin.
 Traveling through several different time zones in a short period can result in fatigue and insomnia, and the more time zones someone moves through, the harder it is to get back to normal.
 This is why jet lag hits some people so hard...they feel fatigued, and their eating times are way off synch.

-- If that weren’t bad enough, there are other concerns about long-distance flying.
-Difficulty in getting to sleep on the plane, caffeine and alcohol all combine to take their toll.
+- If that weren't bad enough, there are other concerns about long-distance flying.
+Difficulty in getting to sleep on the plane, caffeine, and alcohol all combine to take their toll.
 A recent survey found that around 50% of all business travelers suffer from jet lag on long-distance flights.
 As a result of this, their performance and productivity were directly affected.
-Melatonin works wonders in dealing with these problems by helping to re-synchronize the body’s circadian rhythms, which helps the traveler adapt to local time.
+Melatonin works wonders in dealing with these problems by helping to re-synchronize the body's circadian rhythms, which allows the traveler to adapt to local time.